mateoppalacios/sowm-flexipatch/README.md

 ## Patches

 The patches listed below are the ones that are currently included.
+Some have been modified to avoid malfunctions or conflicts between each other, these will have `-mod` appended to their names inside the `patches/` directory.

 <details>
     <summary>From the (archived) <a href="https://github.com/dylanaraps/sowm-patches">patches repository</a>:</summary>